-These financial statements were authorised for issue by the Board of Directors on 23 April 2014.
+These financial statements were authorised for issue by the Board of Directors on 24 April 2015.

-1. Basis of preparation
+Basis of preparation 1.

-(a) Statement of compliance
+Statement of compliance

-The financial statements of the Group and the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia.
+The financial statements of the Group and of the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia.